RobinChen121/robinchen121.github.io-12/_posts/2018-11-28-example-post-two.md

 title: A query about one paper
 categories:
 - Paper reading
+excerpt: |
-excerpt: | Recently, I am reading the paper
+Recently, I am reading
 ---

 Recently, I am reading the paper "Dynamic Inventory Management with Cash Flow Constraints" from Xiuli Chao, et. al (2008).
 The proofs in this paper are very lengthy and complex.